Telescope Equations

 You may have noticed that your eyesight is sharper in daylight than it is in the dark.
 This is not just some sort of illusion, it is a real effect based on the physics of your eye.

 This is because the lens of the eye is part of your body, and it's adjustable -- it's not a computer-generated, rigid lens with mathematically perfect surfaces all the way from the center to the edge.
-If it were, it would have razor-sharp edges, which it doesn't -- it's kind of rounded at the edges.
-Therefore the lens' performance is good at the center, and starts to deviate from the required spherical surfaces toward the edges.
+Its shape is good (spherical) at the center, and starts to deviate from "perfection" toward the edges.

 The larger the exit pupil, the more of the lens is used to focus the light, and the more the deviation from "perfect" causes errors in focusing the light.
-This error is known as "spherical aberration".
 So at a 7mm exit pupil, you get the highest surface brightness, but not the sharpest focus in the eye.

-It turns out that an exit pupil of about 2-3mm is the optimum point for maximizing the resolving power of the eye.
-This is where theory would put it, and it has been confirmed by observational studies.
+It turns out that an exit pupil of about 2-3mm (2.4mm to be precise) is the optimum point for maximizing the resolving power of the eye.
+This is about where theory would put it, and it has been confirmed by observational studies.

 Exit Pupil as a Universal Performance Scale